Postgraduate MA

 Teaching Profile

-I am creative practitioner, freelance producer and Head of Social Practice at Open Eye Gallery in Liverpool.
+I am a creative practitioner, freelance producer and Head of Social Practice at Open Eye Gallery in Liverpool.
 Across these roles I seek out to instigate collaborative projects that support and promote social change and wellbeing.
 I have undertaken various socially engaged residencies and commissions with organisations including CCA Glasgow, Museum of Liverpool ,FACT, Open Eye Gallery, Northwards Housing, AA2A scheme and Manchester Histories and speak nationally and internationally about socially engaged photography practice.
 I am also an acting board member for Redeye Photography Network.

 Find out more about Liz Wewiora or explore the Art and Design faculty at the University of Salford.